ralph-groupscholar/groupscholar-eligibility-oracle/README.md

 ## Features
 - Parses CSV intakes without external dependencies
 - Rules file supports required fields, numeric ranges, allowed values, and date windows
+- Supports "require any" groups to ensure at least one field is present
 - Supports regex pattern validation for fields like email or IDs
 - Flags duplicate values for fields that must be unique (ex: email)
 - Outputs concise text summaries or JSON for downstream workflows